andrew/ultimate-awesome/README.md

 - [awesome-gamedev](https://github.com/jamtasticgd/awesome-gamedev) - A compilation of game dev related media (podcasts, YouTube, article, books, etc.) .
 - [awesome-graph-data-augmentaion](https://github.com/kaize0409/awesome-graph-data-augmentaion) - A curated list of publications and code about data augmentaion for graphs.
 - [awesome-human-label-variation](https://github.com/mainlp/awesome-human-label-variation) - A curated list of awesome datasets with human label variation (un-aggregated labels) in Natural Language Processing and Computer Vision, accompanying The 'Problem' of Human Label Variation: On Ground Truth in Data, Modeling and Evaluation (EMNLP 2022).
-- [awesome-privacy-engineering](https://github.com/mplspunk/awesome-privacy-engineering) - A curated list of resources related to privacy engineering.
 - [awesome-books](https://github.com/mundimark/awesome-books) - A collection of awesome books (handwritten guides, auto-build almanacs w/ open data, etc.) in wikitext.
 - [awesome-recon-tools](https://github.com/nateahess/awesome-recon-tools) - A compiled list of tools for reconnaissance and footprinting.
 - [awesome-jamstack-resources](https://github.com/Olanetsoft/awesome-jamstack-resources) - This is a Curated list of resources using the JAMStack: A modern web development architecture for creating fast, secure and dynamic websites.